Public Hunting Lands

 The Virginia Department of Game and Inland Fisheries maintains 41 management areas totaling more than 203,000 acres for the benefit of all citizens for a variety of wildlife-related outdoor recreational opportunities.
 Thirty-nine management areas are open for some type of hunting.
 These lands are purchased and maintained with hunting, fishing, and trapping license fees and with Federal Assistance in Wildlife Restoration funds, derived from the sale of hunting-related equipment.
 We encourage the public to visit these areas to enjoy wildlife, habitats, and the bountiful natural resources found there.

 Day use fees are required on certain recreation areas.
-Please visit George Washington/Jefferson National Forest website or contact the appropriate office below for more information on fees and seasonal pass information.
+Please visit the George Washington/Jefferson National Forest website or contact the appropriate office below for more information on fees and seasonal pass information.

 |North River||(540) 432-0187|